 Keep The Fire Burning

-You may need to get down on your knees and slowly breathe onto the budding fire to get a good flame going.
+You may need to get down on your knees and slowly breathe into the budding fire to get a good flame going.
 Once the tepee is lit, SLOWLY start to build up the fire.

-Use the same size twigs make sure the fire is getting enough air.
+Use the same size twigs to make sure the fire is getting enough air.
 Build up with slightly bigger twigs, so on and so on.
 Don’t get your little fire on its way only to choke it off by immediately throwing a big log on it.
 Patience is the key to building a good fire.
 The fire will grow and create healthy embers so you can cook some fine meat or make s’mores on it.